 Closer to the centre, however, de Baarsjes and Bos en Lommer (or BoLo, as the locals call it) are becoming more popular among students and families and have a large multicultural community.
 Colourful markets and mosques rub shoulders with trendy cultural establishments and green open spaces.

 Westerpark is also a lively, mixed neighbourhood popular with young families and artists.
 As in BoLo, rents are relatively affordable and the city centre is only a 10-minute cycle ride away.
-Westerpark is also the name of the beautiful city park, which also hosts a TV-studio, several music venues, trendy restaurants, a club, and a cinema in the monumental industrial buildings preserved from former days when the city’s gas factory was situated here.
+Westerpark is also the name of the beautiful city park, which also hosts a TV-studio, several music venues, trendy restaurants, a club, and a cinema.
+These are situated in the monumental industrial buildings preserved from former days when the city’s gas factory was situated here.

 On the far side of Westerpark, the pretty Spaarndammerbuurt is becoming hipper by the day, with nice little shops and cafés springing up and affordable apartments in renovated housing blocks.
 Though this neighbourhood in Amsterdam has been long ignored by house hunters, gentrification is turning it into an attractive little neighbourhood to live in, well worth checking out.
 Which brings us to…